Eaton Behavioral Health

 Specialty services are specifically designed for parents with substance use and other related behavioral health issues and address the needs of the entire family.
 Specialty services integrate specialized case management services with therapy.
 EBH counselors who specialize in treatment for mothers and/or fathers and their children provide the individual and family therapy as well as specialized referrals for childcare, medical care, transportation, and other community services.
 Limited funding is available to help cover the cost of some services such as transportation and childcare for those enrolled in the specialty program.

 Auricular acupuncture is available upon request both in individual therapy sessions as well as in the group setting.
 It has been shown to be effective in relieving the symptoms of withdrawal from drugs and alcohol; making clients better able to benefit from cognitive behavioral treatment; reducing or eliminating the need for Medication Assisted Treatment; and lessening the chances of relapse.
 The use of acupuncture has been linked with a decrease in depression and anxiety symptoms which can contribute success in recovery.
+Acupuncture is available to both youth and adults.
 Studies have also shown success in decreasing symptoms of post-traumatic stress disorder in some specific groups of people.
 Auricular acupuncture has been used successfully in treating pregnant women with Substance Use Disorders and drug-exposed infants who are experiencing withdrawal.